IRAS-HKA/aip_wiki/docs/how_to_configure_plc.md

           - Verify if the physical set DIP switch setting matches the one in TwinCAT
           <img src="../images/20240222_PLC_safety_EL1904_LiDAR_set_safety_parameters.png" width="400">

-        - Create a SafeEstop building block by drag and drop from the toolbox
+        - Create a SafeEstop building block by drag and drop from the toolbox <br>
           <img src="../images/20240222_PLC_safety_create_safeEstop_block.png" width="400">
           - Name the explicit inputs and outputs with your variable name